nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Since I had a little time before lunch, I responded to a few sample behavioral questions.
 These are slowly getting easier to respond to.
 I feel like they are less burdensome, and more like an opportunity to share my story of who I am and what I can do for a potential employer.

+Back to CSS Animations:

+- Timing and behavior can be achieved directly through `@keyframes`, or a combination of `@keyframes` and `animation-timing-function`.
+- Keyframes programming can be a little tedious, but there is more precise control over the animation this way, including speed.
+- Animation Timing can be edited using the 'cubic bezier' built-in function.
+To get some interesting effects open DevTools -> Elements tab, select the element with the animation-timing-function property, and click on the icon next to 'cubic-bezier()'.
+A neat little animated diagram will help define what inputs are necessary to get varying speed and timing effects.
+- There is a near transformations experimenting tool, a [project built by @alterebro](https://css-transform.moro.es/) with live rendering and adjustment of several CSS3 Transform properties.

+To experiment with CSS Animations, I created a ReplIt called [React Css Animations](https://replit.com/@JonRumsey/ReactCssAnimations#src).

 ## Tuesday 4-Oct-2022

 Back to the bitmap transformer project!
 Had I taken time to look into BufferedImage class back when I first did this assignment, I probably would have been able to complete it, or at least get one transform done (instead of none).
 Key takeaways: